Oops and Daisies

 But one thing is for certain: life felt so entirely different after January.

-But life can be, simply put, just unfair.
-Time, as I’ve heard since then, is not a renewable resource.
-We are never promised tomorrow – and all we have is today.
+Life can be, simply put, just unfair.
+Time is not a renewable resource.
+We are never promised tomorrow, and all we have is today.
 It’s not cliche, because it’s the truth.

 In the months following Ainsley’s passing, I learned so much more about him — so much I wish I’d known earlier.
 He made a huge impact on so many people in his short 27 years.
 He inspired and encouraged people to pursue their passions just as he did, no matter what the obstacle.
 Everything he did, he did with love.
 He lived life not just with purpose, but on purpose.

-2017 was the year I became committed to learning more about myself, more about following my passions, more about creating and building a life on my own terms, more about going for the goals I wanted to reach, and refusing to give up on myself.
-And most importantly, being able to spend more time with my family and loved ones
+In 2017, I learned about life.
+I became committed to learning about myself, more about following my passions, more about creating and building a life on my own terms, more about going for the goals I wanted to reach, and refusing to give up on myself.
+Most importantly, I decided to focus on spending more time with my family and loved ones

 My life became more busy and less structured — I think adding a second kid to the mix affects that — but I stopped making excuses (most of the time).
 I stopped apologizing for being in network marketing to people who didn’t understand why I was doing this business (um, hello, I get to be at home with my kids and make my own hours?)